WGTB: WROX-AM (carrier current)

 In 1982, a new student staff founded a new college radio station, as WROX-AM, an album-oriented rock format broadcasting to individual campus buildings over carrier current at 690 AM.
 The station reverted to its WGTB call sign in 1985, and moved to an alternative format.

+Sunday Night Wavelengths

+In 1986, the legendary Bob Redmond created WGTB's most popular show.
+"Sunday Night Wavelengths" which broadcast from 11:00 p.m.
+Sunday Evenings until 2:00 a.m. on Monday Mornings ran from January 1986 until its final sign off in May 1988.
+Serving as counterprogramming to the dominant alternative format and giving voice to AOR and World Music, Sunday Night Wavelengths rapidly drew a loyal following, especially in Healy Basement and the dormitories where carrier current transmitters were still functioning.

+Leavey Center

 After the move from studios in the Copley dormitory basement to the Leavey Center in 1996, the station broadcast via a "leaky cable" FM system at 92.3 MHz, also intended to ensure that the station could only broadcast around the campus and its immediate environs.
 Since 2001, WGTB's content has been available exclusively over the web.
 Broadcasts can be heard every day from 8 a.m. to 2 a.m.

 Staff

-Teddy Carey is the General Manager.
+Serena Korkmaz is the General Manager.
 Eloise Owen and Mary-Grace Yaeger are the Promotional Directors.
 Anya Gizis is the Director of Marketing.
 Maxwell Keeney is the Director of Music.
 Savannah Benko is the Director of Events.
 Katie Hawkinson is the Web Director.
 Jamie Hood and Aleida Olvera are the Director of Technology.
 Peter Lorio is the Director of Programming.